o19s/puppet-solr/README.md

 Using this manifest
 -----------

-To download a copy of solr into /opt/solr.
+To download a copy of solr into /opt/solr and start a dedicated jetty server for solr.

 1. Check out this repository in your modules directory
 2. Add the following to your base manifest (Note that including an appropriate JDK is left to you):